CartwheelX/fist_tdsc/README.md

 # Fitting In to Stand Out: Contrastive Membership Inference Attacks via Learned Adversarial Perturbations

+> **Key idea:** FiST selectively perturbs *only those* non-members that closely resemble members, revealing hidden membership signals even in well-generalized and DP-trained models.

-This repository contains the official PyTorch implementation of **FiST**, a fully differentiable membership inference attack framework that learns **adversarial perturbations** to make non-member samples “fit in” with members during training.
+This repository contains the official PyTorch implementation of **FiST**, a fully differentiable membership inference attack framework for black-box settings.
+During training, FiST’s perturbation model is **fit exclusively on a selected subset of non-member prediction vectors**—those that both closely resemble members in the target model’s output space (high cosine similarity) and exhibit high uncertainty (high entropy).
+By perturbing only these ambiguous non-members, FiST amplifies the contrast between member and non-member outputs while preserving realistic prediction distributions.
-By applying these perturbations uniformly at inference, FiST induces asymmetric responses between members and non-members, enabling the attack model to exploit **contrastive signals** (via cosine similarity and entropy) for highly accurate membership inference — even in **strict black-box** and **differentially-private (DP-SGD–trained)** settings.
+At inference, the learned perturbations are applied **uniformly** to all samples.
+Because the perturbation model has never been trained on member samples, members react differently, producing asymmetric output patterns.
+The attack model exploits these **contrastive signals**—captured through cosine similarity and entropy—to achieve highly accurate membership inference, even against **well-generalized** and **differentially-private (DP-SGD–trained)** models.

 ---

 ## 📦 Requirements